DKuzn/AaDSpractice/README.md

 # AaDSpractice
-This repository keep a files of practice works for the subject Algorithms and Data Structures.
+This repository keeps a files of practice works for the subject Algorithms and Data Structures.